A sampling criterion for constrained Bayesian optimization with uncertainties: Numerical experiments

 \subsection{Industrial test case}

 We now report the application of the \EFISUR method to an aeronautical test case.
 The NASA rotor 37 is a representative transonic axial-flow compressor that has been used extensively in the computational fluid dynamics (CFD) community to test optimization algorithms and validate CFD codes (see \cite{hirsch2019uncertainty}).
-The optimization of the NASA rotor 37 compressor blade is a challenging test case first of all because of its high dimensionality: it has 20 design variables and 7 uncertain parameters.
+The optimization of the NASA rotor 37 compressor blade is a challenging test case primarily because of its high dimensionality: it has 20 design variables and 7 uncertain parameters.
 As such, to the best of the author’s knowledge, such optimization has never been attempted using global metamodels.
 Furthermore, the design of the NASA rotor 37 compressor blade is highly nonlinear.
 And, as is common in CFD, each evaluation of the optimization criteria involves costly finite elements analyses.
 Formally, the optimization problem reads as follows:

-Because of the dimensionality and the numerical cost, the use of surrogate models is the only path to perform such an optimization.
-The \EFISUR method is started with a \DOE of $100$ points drawn from an optimal Latin Hypercube Sampling.
-The enrichment is then carried out by adding $137$ points, for a total of $237$ model evaluations.
-Figure \ref{Safran} shows the convergence of the feasible minimum.
+Because of the dimensionality and the numerical cost, the use of surrogate models is the only path to perform such an optimization. {To highlight the importance of carefully sampling in the joint-space during the optimization, we compare our approach to the \EFIRand algorithm}. {For comparison purposes, we also carry out a random search.} All the methods are started with a \DOE of $100$ points drawn from an optimal Latin Hypercube Sampling.
+The enrichment then proceeds by adding $137$ points, for a total of $237$ model evaluations.
+Figure \ref{Safran} shows the convergences of the feasible minimum {in terms of mean objective function.
+We first note that the \EFIRand and \EFISUR methods very clearly give access to better designs than the random search does}. {We observe that, after a warm-up phase of about 140 analyses, \EFISUR finds better designs than \EFIRand does.} {This behavior is attributed to the only difference between \EFISUR and \EFIRand, that is the sampling in the uncertain space.} {Properly choosing the random variables $\vec{u}$ results in a more accurate estimation of the criterion of merit, the feasible improvement, in the target region, which translates into more frequent progress.}

+{Figure \ref{Histogram} shows two distributions of the objective: first, in grey, all the estimated mean objective functions $m_Z^{(T)}(\vec{x})$ of the points evaluated during, both, the initial DoE and the optimization; second, in blue, the estimated mean objective of the best feasible point, $z_{\min}^{\text{feas}}$, during the optimization iterations.
+Note that the best feasible objective has shifted from $-0.876$ at the end of the DoE to $-0.90174$ after the optimization, representing $51.2\%$ of the objective's range.
+All mean objectives shown on the Figure are evaluated with the last, most up-to-date, GPs. }

 Figure \ref{RadarDesign} shows, at the estimated feasible optimum, the relative value of each design variable with respect to its lower and upper bounds in polar coordinates.
 The largest radii are attributed to the variables which are close to their maximum allowable values, and vice versa.